 - Represented a wireless network engineering and construction company in Federal court in relation to recovery of losses arising out of fire damage to a cellular service tower.
 Obtained summary judgment on all claims for damages including recovery of attorneys’ fees.

 - Represented a North Carolina municipality in relation to multiple disputes arising out of the design and construction of the municipalities’ sewer system.
+Obtained favorable settlements on claims from multiple parties.

 - Represented a national engineering firm in relation to an arbitration regarding a force main failure in a residential neighborhood serving a military base.